JacobEkedahl/detect-intros-from-video/api/readme.md

 ## 2. Set Intro

 Allows for mannual annotation of intro sequences of videos matching the query arguments.
 Be careful to not override previously done work.
+The query argument must contain at least the video url or the show name or show id.

 #### HTTP Request
     POST: "/videos/set/intro"